arjunperi/NBA-Player-Performance-And-Twitter-Sentiment-Analyzer/README.md

-# NBA Player Performance Statistics & Twitter Sentiment Analysis
+# NBA Player Sentiment Analysis & Statistics Comparator

 This project combines NBA, Twitter, and IBM Watson APIs to contrast NBA statistics with Twitter Sentiment analysis for players.